Double Barrels in Tournament Play

 The Right Situations for Double Barrels

 Just as the right type of opponent is necessary for a double barrel, so too is the right situation.
-It is all too common for a player to fire out another bet on the turn without giving consideration to the board or the action at hand.
+It's all too common for a player to fire out another bet on the turn without giving consideration to the board or the action at hand.
 Imagine that you raised pre-flop, got a few calls, and the flop brought two spades.
 You then lead out with a c-bet and manage to get a few folds along with one call.
 At this point you are assuming your opponent either has a pair or stronger or a flush draw, with nothing at all also being a possibility.

 Given this information, there are really only a few cards that would be bad for a double barrel.
 If the turn brings another spade, what should you do?
 Well, we know that a pair or better is unlikely to fold with a spade.
-Hands that floated can use the spade as a bluffing opportunity, and spade draws obviously are not going anywhere.
-Using this data, you should know that a turn spade should mean an automatic shutdown as you will only receive folds from a handful of hands.
+Hands that floated can use the spade as a bluffing opportunity, and spade draws obviously aren't going anywhere.
+Using this data, you should know that a turn spade should mean an automatic shutdown as you'll only receive folds from a handful of hands.
 If the turn was the 9h, however, you would be in perfect shape for a double barrel.

 Tournaments are slightly different than cash games when it comes to double barrels because of the ongoing fear factor.
 Tournament players are afraid to risk big portions of their stacks without huge hands, so double barrels will be able to force folds from a larger number of hands than they would otherwise be capable of.
-Use this fear in your opponents to your advantage, but don't forget that an ideal situation for double barreling is not something that can easily be compensated for.
+Use this fear in your opponents to your advantage, but don't forget that an ideal situation for double barreling isn't something that can easily be compensated for.

 Double Barrels in Early Stages

 Early stage double barrels will generally be quite useless.
-Even if you are able to pull off a double barrel early on in a tournament, the chances are that you are not going to derive any massive benefits from it.
+Even if you are able to pull off a double barrel early on in a tournament, the chances are that you aren't going to derive any massive benefits from it.
 You will probably win a handful of blinds that really don't increase your overall firing power by all that much.
 Double barrels are beneficial in tournaments when the pots won will increase your stack by a legitimate margin, but in the early stages this just isn't the case.